varunneal/varunneal.github.io/content/Essays/Muon in Modded NanoGPT.md

 Muon tracks the EMA gradient of full parameters and normalizes the EMA through a method known as *orthogonalization* which you can variously read about elsewhere [^jordan24-muon] [^mahdid] [^bernstein].
 Notably, this normalization is with respect to the matrix itself, not with respect to the estimated variance of the distribution.
 That is, Muon's normalization method does not increase our certainty about the gradient.
 This provides motivation for adding an adaptive estimator on top of Muon: %%

-%% Muon's orthogonalization corrects for the former, in that it's optimization step normalizes all spectral directions.
-Therefore, it will nat %%
-Despite not being a variance-adaptive method, Muon is "curvature-aware" [^kovalev][^anonymous26][^su25], which addresses (2).
-Intuitively, this comes from orthogonalizing the update: after orthogonalization, Muon's update is "well-rounded" in parameter space, avoiding directions of steep change [^spectral].
-Formally, each update is perfectly-conditioned (all spectral values are $1$), which keeps the weights themselves well-conditioned (the spectral values are low and near each other)[^Boreiko].
+Despite not being a variance-adaptive method, Muon is "curvature-aware" [^kovalev][^anonymous26][^su25], which addresses point (2).
+Intuitively, this comes from orthogonalization: after orthogonalization, Muon's update is "well-rounded" in parameter space, avoiding directions of steep change [^spectral].
+Formally, each update is perfectly-conditioned (all spectral values are $1$), which keeps the weights themselves well-conditioned (their singular values remain small and near each other)[^Boreiko].
 Muon is effectively performing gradient descent down a restricted submanifold of the full parameter space.
-Relatedly, Jeremy Bernstein has proposed *Manifold Muon*, which tweaks Muon such that the weights remain perfectly-conditioned  [^bernstein25].
+Along these lines, Jeremy Bernstein has proposed *Manifold Muon*, which tweaks Muon such that the weights remain perfectly-conditioned  [^bernstein25].

-[^spectral]: Instead of normalizing the magnitude of each weight in the matrix, orthogonalization normalizes spectral directions.
-Formally, spectrally directions are the left and right singular vectors in the SVD decomposition of a matrix.
-They correspond to the directions the matrix stretches the input/output space.
-The amount each direction is stretched corresponds to *singular values* of the matrix.
+[^spectral]: The spectral directions of a matrix corresponds to how its transformation stretches the input/output space.
+Formally, spectral directions they are the left and right singular vectors in the Singular Value Decomposition (SVD) of a matrix.
+The amount each direction is stretched corresponds to *singular values* in the SVD.
 Orthogonalization finds a matrix with identical spectral directions but with all the singular value equal to $1$.
-The resulting transformation is *isometric* between the input and output spaces: distances, lengths, and angles are preserved.
+The resulting matrix has a transformation that has the same directions but is *isometric* between the input and output spaces: distances, lengths, and angles are preserved.

 [^anonymous26]: [Anonymous ICLR Conference Submission 2025](https://openreview.net/forum?id=go388T3QjQ) *Long-tailed Learning with Muon Optimizer*